lw8192/Red-Team-Dev/C/README.md

         *ptr = '.';
         ptr++;
     }
+String comparisons:

+    //need to use strcmp, == or != will only compare base addresses
+    strcmp(check,input) != 0

 Pointer: contains address of a storage location of a variable, where the data is in memory (not the actual value of the data).
 Stores address.
 Allows direct access and manipulation of a byte in memory.

     int y = 20;